 Using the job statement for your objective statement

 Accomplished construction coordinator with 10+ years experience overseeing construction schedules, budgets and processes.
 Customer-focused leader well-versed in SOPs, and ensuring work is completed on deadline, following safety parameters.
 Seeking to apply knowledge of construction techniques and vendors to a position that focuses on $5 million+ office construction projects.

 Emphasize your unique qualities and accomplishments.

 Applicants for an office assistant position will mention how well they know Microsoft Office, but how many can mention the time they helped streamline expense processes for a team of 100 employees?
-Be specific in your career objective about achievements and abilities that are above the norm, and make you stand out.
-Note how the “good” example provides these important details.
+Be specific about achievements and abilities that are above the norm and make you stand out in your career objective.

 Show how you’ll add value to a company.

-It’s the prime question on every employer’s mind: How can you help a company succeed?
-To answer that question, refer back to the job description, pinpoint responsibilities where you can contribute the most, and state them upfront in your objective statement.
-For example, if you’re applying for a software engineer job that focuses on creating reliable and scalable reporting services for clients, you could write your objective statement this way:
+It’s the prime question for every employer: How can you help a company succeed?
+To answer that question, refer to the job description, pinpoint responsibilities where you can contribute the most, and state them upfront in your objective statement.
+For example, suppose you’re applying for a software engineer job that focuses on creating reliable and scalable reporting services for clients.
+In that case, you could write your objective statement this way:

 Be concise and punchy.